 Remove dust.
 Lightly sand wood, polish metal if necessary.

-Advantages and disadvantages of engraving with a rotary tool
+Pros and cons of engraving with a rotary tool

 Cost-effective and easy to start